In a Samsung Galaxy far, far away ... will Android still rule?

-Samsung Electronics is the world's largest smartphone manufacturer and biggest user of Google's Android operating system.
+Samsung Electronics (005930.KS) is the world's largest smartphone manufacturer and biggest user of Google's (GOOG.O) Android operating system.

 And, for some, that's the problem.

-Samsung's meteoric rise - in the first quarter of 2011 it shipped fewer smartphones than Apple, Nokia or Research in Motion, but is now market leader - has handed it a dilemma.
+Samsung's meteoric rise - in the first quarter of 2011 it shipped fewer smartphones than Apple (AAPL.O), Nokia NOK1V.HE or Research in Motion RIM.TO, but is now market leader - has handed it a dilemma.
 Does it risk becoming a commodity manufacturer of hardware, squeezed like the PC makers of old between narrowing margins and those who control the software that makes their devices run, or does it try to break into other parts of the business - the so-called mobile ecosystem?

 "It comes down to this sense of what it is they want to be," said Tony Cripps, principal analyst at Ovum.
 "Do they really want to be one of the power players or are they happy enabling someone else's ecosystem?"